 Founding Partner Bjarke Ingels Group, New York City

 With the rise of technological solutions, the practice of architecture is often divorced from the cultural, social, and environmental contexts where we build.
 Buildings have become closed systems, connected to life-support machinery that compensates for the design principles we have forgotten over time.
 This is particularly true of tall buildings, especially since the rise of the International Style in the middle of the 20th Century.
 We have much to “re-learn” from vernacular architecture in the regions where we work, but we must also put our latest technological advances to work in realizing these principles.
 This presentation articulates a vision for a world in which tall buildings can be “engineered without engines.”
 It is a call for architects to return to a more central, yet more collaborative role with engineers, rather than let the content of their buildings be driven by engineering standards’ conflict with arbitrary shapes.

 Mediating Scale, Performance and Iconicity: A 21st Century Supertall Tower for Guiyang

-Vice President Zhongtian Urban Development Group Co., Ltd, Guiyang
+Vice President Zhongtian Urban Development Group Co., Ltd., Guiyang

-Design Director Skidmore, Owings & Merrill LLP
+Design Director Skidmore, Owings & Merrill, New York City

 A series of challenging site constraints prompted an innovative structural solution for the Guizhou Culture Plaza Tower (GCP), through which a new performance-based expression was created for Guiyang’s skyline.
 This presentation explores the integrated and collaborative process that produced a design solution that values performance, iconicity, and the public realm with equal weight.
 By leveraging technology, the GCP Tower is an example of an emerging new design language that is reshaping the way we think about supertall tower design; an integrated workflow that is based on solving performance-based criteria as its primary focus.